rkuma183/wilsonmar.github.io/_posts/2016-07-28-docker-setup.md

    ("xhyve") to virtualize the Docker Engine environment.
    That technology requires OS X 10.10.3 Yosemite or newer.

-   Versions of Mac before Yosemite would need to use the deprecated Docker Toolbox.

    NOTE: The version of Linux that comes with Mac isn't completely compatible with Linux.
    So an extra layer is needed to emulate a Docker host.
    That’s <a target="_blank" href="https://github.com/boot2docker/osx-installer/releases/tag/v1.6.0">